 Each team age U8-U17 will be allocated funds for the season to be used for entrance into tournaments.
 The amount of the funds will be determined by the Penfield Rangers Board of Directors by the January meeting that precedes the summer soccer season.
 If additional funds are needed by a team to enter tournaments, the cost will be at the team's expense.

-A uniform shall be provided for each registered player.
-The uniforms become the property of the player.
+A uniform shall be purchased by each registered player.
 Each coach, assistant coach, non-coaching board member and team manager shall be provided a choice of apparel items with the Penfield Rangers logo.

 Players shall wear their game uniforms and coaches shall wear their Penfield Rangers apparel for all outdoor games played during the RDYSL season and New York West sanctioned tournaments.
 No advertising may be added to a Penfield Rangers game uniform by an individual team.

 Each team from ages 13 and up shall be provided a budget of $75.00 for reimbursement to their goalkeeper for gloves and jerseys.
 Teams under 13 (U12 and under) shall be provided one goalie shirt and one pair of gloves.

 The Rangers are proud to offer a $500 student/athlete college scholarship each year in memory of David M. Elliot, a former Penfield Ranger.
 The criteria, as defined by the Penfield Rangers, are that the recipient of the scholarship be an individual who exemplifies excellence in teamwork, sportsmanship, leadership and scholastic achievement.
 The recipient must be a senior, must be on the boys’ varsity soccer team at Penfield High School, and must attend college the year after high school graduation.